avinashkt04/MediBot/README.md

 **Note:** If you choose not to configure Google Developer Console for OAuth, the application will still function.
 Users can't use the "Continue with Google" feature, but they can authenticate using email.

+## Running the Application

+1. After completing the installation and starting the servers for the server and client, open Google Chrome or any web browser.

+2. Enter `http://localhost:5173` in the address bar and press Enter.

+This will open the Medibot web application in your browser.

 ## Screenshots

 ### Home Page